 How it all began: humanitarian aid

 The outbreak of the Bosnian War in 1992 caused great dismay in Europe.
 After two world wars, it hardly seemed possible that another war could occur in Europe.
 Many members of the Freiburg-based sociocultural center Fabrik decided that they would not stand idly by as yet another geopolitical war destroyed human lives.
 They collected relief goods, clothing, food, and medical supplies, rented a truck, and set out on the dangerous journey to Tuzla, a city in the heart of the war zone.
 Many more supply transports were to follow.
 In 1993, this citizens’ initiative became the registered association “Hilfe für Menschen im Krieg e.V.” (“Aid for Peoples at War e.V.”).
-AMICA—the friend—was added in 1994.
+AMICA—which translates to “the friend” in Italian—was added in 1994.

 Support for women and girls

 Connections were established in Bosnia that would later become friendships: out of individual contacts grew strong partnerships with freestanding women’s groups, activists, and local aid organizations.
 The Bosnian people knew very well what they needed, but as an impoverished population living through the chaotic circumstances of war, it was nearly impossible to develop any civic structures.
 This is how, bit by bit, the concept for AMICA came into being: by helping to establish sustainable social structures, providing financial support, developing appropriate aid services, and engaging together in local politics, we support local individuals and groups.
 In 1994, the first women’s shelter in Tuzla was opened in cooperation with AMICA: the shelter is still in operation today.